beltoforion/openai-ghostwriter/README.md

 A python script for fully automatically creating web articles with images.
 The scipt uses OpenAI's GPT-3 as a content creator. it will first send a request to create a table of contents in a specified xml format and it will then iterate over the table of content and request GPT-3 to write a specific chapter and its subsections.
 For some chapters it will ask GPT-3 to create a prompt that describes an image related to the article.
 This prompt is then used to generate illustrations with GPT-3.

-The result is fomratted in HTML and inserted into a user specified web page template.
+The result is formatted in HTML and inserted into a user specified web page template.

 ## Usage